imahdio/CSS-Essential-Training/03-The Box Model/README.md

 span-the full extent of something from end to end

-container-*in my point of view* viewport
+container-*in my point of view* parentelement or viewport
 ## The box model properties
 >-The CSS box model describes the rectangular boxes that are generated for each HTML element which consist of:
 >1. content box: contains the actual content added between the HTML tags, such as text or an image includes 2 following properties: